-Still in the information windows, you see which annotations are available to be queried for this specific sub-corpus on the right.
+On the right side of the information window, you see which annotations are available to be queried for the selected sub-corpus.

-- You have two categories of information: Node Annotations is information that was provided by the informant or that was added by us (e.g. part of speech annotations), while Meta Annotations contains information that was generated automatically (e.g. number of messages in a chat or languages). - To the right of the name of the annotation, there is an example guery for that specific annotation.
+- You have two categories of information: Node Annotations are attributes on either token and message level, that we considered to be basic units.
+Meta Annotations contain information at the chat level; most of the meta annotations indicate sizes (e.g. total number of messages in a given chat) and were automatically computed. - To the right of the name of the annotation, there is an example guery for that specific annotation.
 If you click on that text, a sample guery is entered into the guery field in the main screen.
 This is the easiest way to generate queries, since you can always modify it in the query field.
 Example: if you click on Lang 100 and more, an example like node & meta::lang 100 and more="fra, eng" is entered into the guery field.
 This guery would search for messages in chats with more than 100 messages in French and in English.
-In the guery field, you can not replace the languages to search for chats with more than 100 messages in Italien by replacing fra, eng by ita.
+More precisely: "node" will fetch also all tokens that are in such chats; if you want to distinguish between messages and tokens, you should explicitly guery for one or the other: tok & ...; or msg &